shogun-toolbox/shogun/doc/readme/INSTALL.md

 ### MacOS <a name="mac"></a>
-Shogun is part of [homebrew-science](https://github.com/Homebrew/homebrew-science).
+Shogun is part of [Homebrew](https://formulae.brew.sh/formula/shogun).
 Install the latest stable version as

-    brew install homebrew/science/shogun
+    brew install shogun

 ### Windows <a name="windows"></a>
 Shogun natively compiles under Windows using MSVC, see the [AppVeyor CI build](https://ci.appveyor.com/project/vigsterkr/shogun) and the [Windows section](#manual-windows).
 We currently only support binary packages via conda.
 If you are interested in packaging, documenting, or contributing otherwise, please contact us.

 ## Docker images <a name="docker"></a>
-You can run Shogun in [our own cloud](cloud.shogun.ml) or set up your own using our [Docker images](https://hub.docker.com/r/shogun/shogun/) as:
+You can set up Shogun using our
+[Docker images](https://hub.docker.com/r/shogun/shogun/) as:

     sudo docker pull shogun/shogun:master